jiggy-ai/pair/README.md

 ![Example](https://github.com/jiggy-ai/pair/blob/main/example.gif)

-Currently we are using GPT-4 to help build PAIR, and am open to other collaborators who are similarly inclined to eat their own dogfood.
+Currently we are using GPT-4 to help build PAIR, and are very open to other collaborators who are similarly inclined to eat their own dogfood.

 ## Installation